-To the Board of Directors and Stockholders:
+To the Board of Directors and Stockholders of NCS Multistage Holdings, Inc:

-In our opinion, the accompanying consolidated balance sheet and the related consolidated statement of operations and comprehensive loss, changes in stockholders' equity and cash flows present fairly, in all material respects, the financial position of NCS Multistage Holdings, Inc. as of December 31, 2015, and the results of its operations and its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
-Our audit also included the financial statement schedule listed in Schedule I. These financial statements and financial statement schedule are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements and schedule based on our audit.
-We conducted our audit of these statements and financial statement schedule in accordance with the standards of the Public Company Accounting Oversight Board (United States) and in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the accompanying consolidated balance sheets and the related consolidated statements of operations and comprehensive (loss) income, changes in stockholders' equity and cash flows present fairly, in all material respects, the financial position of NCS Multistage Holdings, Inc. as of December 31, 2016 and 2015, and the results of its operations and its cash flows for each of the two years in the period ended December 31, 2016 in conformity with accounting principles generally accepted in the United States of America.
+In addition, in our opinion, the financial statement schedule included in Schedule I presents fairly, in all material respects, the information set forth therein when read in conjunction with the related consolidated financial statements.
+These financial statements and financial statement schedule are the responsibility of the Company's management.
+Our responsibility is to express an opinion on these financial statements and schedule based on our audits.
+We conducted our audits of these statements and financial statement schedule in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+We believe that our audits provide a reasonable basis for our opinion.